 Blah, blah, blah.

-Gurus talk about time under tension because it produces an incredible burn, which makes the lifter feel like his musculature is mutating.
+Gurus talk about time under tension because it produces an incredible burn making the lifter feel like his musculature is mutating.
 In the real world, however, time under tension is nothing but another alternative method to cause pain.

 Ironically, you cannot increase your time under tension without reducing the weight, sets and reps.
 Heavy weights cannot be lifted when you are slowing yourself on purpose to feel the burn.
-If you are going to go slow, you are also going to go light.
+If you are going to be slow, you have to go light.
 In other words, there’s a trade-off.

 Lie 9: Nutrition Can Boost Your Testosterone Levels To The Point Where You Get Massive